tengai650/SnapDup/README.md

     If your Linux installation of OpenJDK does not include javaFX you can download from: https://chriswhocodes.com/downloads/openjfx-8-sdk-overlay-linux-amd64.zip

-    To install 'openjfx-8-sdk-overlay-linux-amd64.zip' use script:
+    To install 'openjfx-8-sdk-overlay-linux-amd64.zip' use script (tested on OpenSUSE):

         !/bin/ksh
         JDK_HOME=/usr/lib64/jvm/java-1.8.0-openjdk-1.8.0